HoYeJi/MDRRMO_DREAMS_Project/README.md

-# 📊 MDRRMO DREAMS: Disaster Response and Emergency Aid Management System
+# 📊 MDRRMO DREAMS: Disaster Response and Emergency Aid Management System (Core Operations Focus)

 ## Project Overview

-**MDRRMO DREAMS** is a Database Management System developed for the Municipal Disaster Risk Reduction and Management Office (MDRRMO).
-This system centralizes and manages critical operational data derived from the official Citizen's Charter, ensuring efficiency in preparedness, response, and resource accountability.
+**MDRRMO DREAMS** is a **focused** Database Management System for the Municipal Disaster Risk Reduction and Management Office (MDRRMO).
+The system is built on a highly interconnected 5-table schema designed to manage the critical operational pipeline: **Emergency Incidents, Personnel Deployment, and Resource Accountability.**

 ---

 ## 🎯 Key Focus Areas (Scope)

-The application provides full CRUD (Create, Read, Update, Delete) functionality across 4 core operational areas:
+The application provides full CRUD (Create, Read, Update, Delete) functionality across **3 core, highly-connected operational areas:**

-1.  **Emergency Response Logging:** Tracks all spontaneous 24/7 incidents (Medical, Road Accident) and the response status.
+1.  **Emergency Response Logging:** Tracks all spontaneous 24/7 incidents and the designated Incident Commander.
-2.  **Scheduled Service Management:** Manages pre-requested services from the community (e.g., Tree Trimming, Site Inspections).
-3.  **Resource and Equipment Inventory:** Monitors stock levels, categorization, and usage of all physical assets (vehicles, supplies, relief goods).
-4.  **Training Event Management:** Maintains comprehensive records of all DRRM training events and attendee participation.
+2.  **Resource Inventory & Tracking:** Monitors stock levels of equipment and supplies, and tracks their consumption per incident using a bridge table (`ResourceUsage`).
+3.  **Personnel Management & Deployment:** Tracks staff details, specialties, and uses a bridge table (`Deployment`) to log which personnel were assigned to which incident.

 ---